makaaronts/IoT-Hydroponic-Project-BWFLC/README.md

 # IoT-Hydroponic-Project-BWFLC
 Project Description: Shows and record the data of the hydroponic in BWFLC.

-Supervisor and Back-end Developer: Vincent, FENG Weiting
+Supervisor and Back-end Developer: Vincent, FENG Weiting (Teacher)

-Front-end Developer: Aaron Mak
+Front-end Developer: Aaron Mak (Student)

 About the frontend:
 - The app provides a view / a page to show all of the live data (e.g. soil humidity, air temperature, humidity etc).